keeanalbao/cse15l-lab-reports/lab3.md

 ##  `-type` Command-Line Option

-The `-type` command allows the user to search for files by type.
+The `-type` command allows the user to search for files/directories by type.

-This is useful because it allows the user to perform actions within their desired directory on just the types they specify.

 In this first codeblock, I searched for all the file types (`-type f`) in the directory I gave.
+This is useful because it allows the user to only search for the *files* of a particular directory, which can get more specific if desired.

 ```
 [cs15lsp23ln@ieng6-202]:~:444$ find stringsearch/stringsearch-data/technical/911report/ -type f